Paul Goddard, Risk and Assurance Partner at Scrutton Bland helps to define corporate culture, and explains where an assurance provider can assist.

 - supplier feedback

-Every business will have its own identity and this is important to retain as it usually goes to the heart of what the organisation stands for, and will remain as staff come and go.
+Every business and charity will have its own identity and this is important to retain as it usually goes to the heart of what the organisation stands for, and will remain as staff come and go.
 A harmful culture may develop where teams remain unchanged for significant periods, where silos or cliques develop or individuals in senior positions demonstrate poor behaviour to colleagues where this is not challenged.
 These scenarios can often be difficult to identify internally as the culture evolves too slowly to take note of what is happening.

 Scrutton Bland has a wealth of experience in advising clients on risk and assurance and regularly works with clients to support them in reviewing their culture and operating structure.